cristian-guerrero/legion-go-tricks/README.md

 ### Bazzite bugs

+- new suspend bug, where suspend fails and fans stay on
+  - bazzite image `39-20240220` still seems fine, you can rollback via the following command in terminal:
+  - `rpm-ostree rebase ostree-image-signed:docker://ghcr.io/ublue-os/bazzite-deck:39-20240220`
 - (resolved) Flaky suspend on latest bazzite version
   - this should be fixed in kernel 6.7.5, update to the latest bazzite release for to get the updated kernel.